trozware/troznet/_posts/2016-03-12-learning-swift-for-loops.md

 {% highlight swift %}
-for x in 0.stride(through: 10, by: 2) {
+for x in stride(from: 0, through: 10, by: 2) {
     printWithSpace(x)
 }
 // prints:  0 2 4 6 8 10
 {% endhighlight %}

 The 2 variations of `stride` are analogous to the 2 ways of expressing the range in the the `for-in` loop.
-Both of them start with a number.
-In these examples I used 0 (zero) but you could use a variable name.

-`stride(to:by:)` starts with the number and each time through the loop, increments the number by the amount of the `by` parameter.
+`stride(from:to:by:)` starts with the number in the `from` parameter and each time through the loop, increments that number by the amount of the `by` parameter.
 If the incremented number is less than the `to` parameter, the loop continues.

-`stride(through:by:)` works the same way but continues until the incremented number is greater than or equal to the `through` parameter.
+`stride(from:through:by:)` works the same way but continues until the incremented number is greater than or equal to the `through` parameter.

 Using a negative value for `by` allows counting backwards:

 {% highlight swift %}
-for x in 10.stride(through: 0, by: -2) {
+for x in stride(from: 10, through: 0, by: -2) {
     printWithSpace(x)
 }
 // prints:  10 8 6 4 2 0
 {% endhighlight %}

-Stride can also be used for floating point loops:
+Stride can also be used for floating point loops although the result may contain some unexpected changes in precision e.g 0.7000000000000001 instead of the expected 0.7

 {% highlight swift %}
 let startingNumber = 0.1
-for x in startingNumber.stride(through: 1.0, by: 0.2) {
+for x in stride(from: startingNumber, through: 1.0, by: 0.2) {
     printWithSpace(x)
 }
 // prints:  0.1  0.3  0.5  0.7  0.9